-A success rate can be the single source of truth in the master branch because there should be no test failures on the master branch.
+A success rate can be the single source of truth in the main branch because there should be no test failures on the main branch.
 It should have a 100 percent success rate.
 If the success rate is less than 100 percent, either the tests fail due to application issues, or the tests are flaky.

-CircleCI also provides dashboards for Sumo Logic integration.
-This provides benefits like job performance optimization and advanced CI analytics with a user-friendly interface.
+CircleCI also provides webhooks for integrations with third-party monitoring and observability tools like Data Dog and Sumo Logic.
+This provides benefits like real-time job performance monitoring and advanced CI analytics with a user-friendly interface.
 These integrated dashboards provide identification of early indicators so developers can efficiently resolve issues affecting their applications.

 Dashboard panels include a job analytics overview to track and showcase real-time data like job status within a project, job outcome visualizations for the CircleCI pipeline, and a visualization of the top ten slowest successful jobs in the pipeline.